Self-Defense in Massachusetts

 The Duty to Retreat

-Whether a defendant availed himself of all reasonable means to avoid combat is decided on the totality of the circumstances, and the relevant considerations include how close the threat was, the relative size and number of the participants, the presence of weapons, the location, and whether summoning help or simply walking away would have ended the danger.
+Whether a defendant availed themselves of all reasonable means to avoid combat is decided on the totality of the circumstances, and the relevant considerations include how close the threat was, the relative size and number of the participants, the presence of weapons, the location, and whether summoning help or simply walking away would have ended the danger.
 The retreat question is where many otherwise strong self-defense cases are won or lost, and it is the point on which the defense investigation, the scene, the exits, the distances, the timing, does the most work.

 The Castle Law: No Duty to Retreat in the Home